contentful-labs/gqli.rb/README.md

 ### Divide and conquer - using Fragments

-Some times, we want to reuse parts of queries.
-For that, we can split chunks of our queries into Fragments.
+In order to reuse parts of queries, we can split chunks of our queries into Fragments.

 The fragment operator is `GQLi::DSL.fragment`.